metaplex-foundation/developer-hub/src/pages/core-candy-machine/guard-route.md

 ---
-title: Special Guard Instructions
+title: Custom Guard Instructions
-metaTitle: Special Guard Instructions | Core Candy Machine
+metaTitle: Custom Guard Instructions | Core Candy Machine
 description: Explains how to execute guard-specific instructions for the Core Candy Machine.
 ---

-As we’ve seen on the previous pages, guards are a powerful way to customize the minting process of your Candy Machines.
-But did you know guards can even provide their own custom instructions? {% .lead %}
+Guards offer a powerful way to customize your Candy Machine minting process, but the `Route Guard` offer the more advanced creator an even more customizable exprience allowing for custom behaviour.

-## The Route Instruction
+## The Route Guard

 The Core Candy Guard program ships with a special instruction called **the “Route” instruction**.